Conqueror63/Data_analytics_socbiz_open_project-yuvraj/open project socbiz-ev-traffic/README.md

-# Agentic AI Based Dynamic Tariff Optimization for EV Charging Networks
+# Agentic AI-Driven Dynamic Pricing Framework for EV Charging Infrastructure

-Open Project 2026 · Society of Business
+**Open Project 2026 · Society of Business**

-## Dataset Setup
+## Dataset Configuration

-The datasets are not included in this repository as they were provided via the competition Google Drive.
+The datasets are not bundled with this repository since they were distributed separately through the competition's Google Drive.

-Before running the notebooks, create the following folder structure and place the files accordingly:
+Before executing the notebooks, organize the files using the following directory structure:

 data/
 ├── raw/